|Update Cevennes for first print guide||74.76KB||Download File|

 About the region

-In the south-eastern part of the Central Massif in France lie the Cévennes and Grands Causses; a remote and mountainous region of great natural beauty.
-The mountains are covered in forest, mixed with extensive mountain heathlands, limestone grasslands, secluded river valleys and Mediterranean scrublands, thus creating a pleasantly varied landscape.
-Deep, rocky gorges (such as the famous Gorge du Tarn) add a drama to the landscape.
-The spectacle continues underground, where vast cave systems quarry into the bedrock – all in all the Cévennes and Grands Causses are one of the more spectacular regions of France.
+In the south-eastern part of the Massif Central in France lie the Cévennes and Grands Causses; a remote and mountainous region of great natural beauty.
+The mountains are covered in forest, mixed with extensive mountain heathlands, limestone grasslands, secluded river valleys and Mediterranean scrublands, creating a pleasantly varied landscape.
+Deep, rocky gorges (such as the famous Gorges du Tarn) add drama to the landscape.
+The spectacle continues underground, where vast cave systems penetrate deep into the bedrock – all in all, the Cévennes and Grands Causses are one of the more spectacular regions of France.

-The most striking feature of the Cévennes is the unspoilt of the landscape.
-Cultivated land is limited to the surroundings of the –highly picturesque- medieval villages.
-The poor schist and limestone soils have never been suitable for much else but grazing sheep or growing chestnuts, which explains the low population density and abundance of natural wealth in this region.
+The most striking feature of the Cévennes is the unspoilt nature of the landscape.
+Cultivated land is limited to the surroundings of the highly picturesque medieval villages.
+The poor schist and limestone soils have never been suitable for much other than grazing sheep or growing chestnuts, which explains the low population density and abundance of wild nature in this region.
 In the Cévennes, you can spend days driving the narrow and winding roads or walking the many old stony tracks through completely unspoilt and rugged mountains.

 Flowers, birds and butterflies